TRACE: Learning to Compute on Circuit Graphs: Experiment

-\paragraph{Dataset} In this paper, we conduct experiments on three modalities: RTL, AIG and PM netlist.
-For RTL, we follow previous works~\citep{fang2025circuitfusion,fang2025circuitencoder} and collect data from ITC~\citep{corno2002ITC} and OpenCores~\citep{albrecht2005opencore}.
-For combinational AIGs, we use ForgeEDA~\citep{shi2025forgeeda}.
-For Sequential AIGs, we follow DeepSeq2~\citep{khan2025deepseq2} and extract sub-circuits from ITC~\citep{corno2002ITC}, OpenCores~\citep{albrecht2005opencore} and ISCAS'89~\citep{brglez1989ISCAS}.
-For PM netlist, we follow previous work~\citep{shi2025deepcell} and extract sub-circuits from ForgeEDA~\citep{shi2025forgeeda} and DeepCircuitX~\citep{li2025deepcircuitx}.
-More details are provided in Appendix~\ref{apdx:dataset}. \paragraph{Evaluation Metrics} In this work, we evaluate our model on two types of tasks: contrastive and predictive.
+\paragraph{\textbf{Evaluation Metrics}} In this work, we evaluate our model on two types of tasks: contrastive and predictive.
 For the first type, the contrastive task, the goal is retrieval.
 Given a query circuit, the model must identify its functionally equivalent (positive) counterpart from a pool of $N$ candidate circuits.
 For our experiments, we set the pool size to $N=256$ for RTL and $N=1024$ for AIG and PM Netlists.
 We measure performance using the Recall@k (Rec@k) metric, reporting scores for $k \in \{1, 5, 10\}$.
 For the second type, the predictive tasks, we assess the model's ability to determine node-level properties.
-We follow previous works~\citep{shi2023deepgate2,khan2025deepseq2,shi2025deepcell} and perform logic-1 probability prediction, similarity prediction and transition probability prediction (See Appendix~\ref{apdx:task}).
-After encoding a circuit to produce node embeddings, these are used to predict a target value for each node.
+We follow previous works~\cite{shi2023deepgate2,khan2025deepseq2,shi2025deepcell} and perform logic-1 probability prediction, similarity prediction and transition probability prediction.
 We evaluate the accuracy of these predictions using Mean Absolute Error (MAE) and the $R^2$ score.